 Going through life as a pedestrian can help you save money on gas, car insurance, car repairs and many other expenses.
-Living in a big city like San Francisco gives you the opportunity to walk almost anywhere.
+Living in a big city like San Francisco allows you to walk almost anywhere.
 No matter the time of day you can get somewhere on foot.
 Many pedestrians don’t focus on what’s going on around them when out for a walk, which can lead to a serious accident.
 Our San Francisco pedestrian accident attorney would like to discuss the following ways you can make yourself visible as a pedestrian.

-If you are out for a walk at night to get some exercise, or are walking to and from work, you need to wear bright colors.
+If you are out for a walk at night to get some exercise or are walking to and from work, you need to wear bright colors.
 There’s plenty you can do to ensure your own safety when walking around as a pedestrian.
-Having bright colors on can help drivers see you before it’s too late.
+Having bright colors can help drivers see you before it’s too late.
 The colors make it easier to spot you when under a streetlight or when lit up by a vehicle’s headlights.

 Do your best to cross at intersections and only intersections.
 Intersections are usually well-lit, have painted crosswalks, and are controlled by traffic lights with walk symbols.
 You don’t want to cross at darker corners or in the middle of a block.
 When walking at night it’s best to cross any street you can that has plenty of lighting.
 It will help drivers see you from a distance so they can begin to slow their vehicle.

 Whenever you are out for a walk you need to avoid distractions.
 You shouldn’t walk while talking on your phone or texting.
 You also shouldn’t walk with headphones in your ears.
 This will prevent you from hearing horns or sirens of emergency vehicles.
 When you avoid distractions while walking you won’t forget to think about safety as you cross streets or try to navigate your route to and from work or school.